akuklev/HOCC/reedy-types.md

 Now we can define the following
 ```
-prototype LM
+prototype LaxTh
-  compose : List<LM> → LM
+  compose : List<LaxTh> → LaxTh

   compose(l) ⟨parenthesize(s : SumsTo(l ▸length))] compose(l ▸unflatten(s))
 ```

-Models for this prototype are the unbiased lax monoids.
+The models `LaxTh-Mod` for this prototype are the unbiased lax monoids.

 ## Categories as models for an inductive type